MoMo830/AliG/README.md

 *Patterned vertical lines on X-axis.
 Likely mechanical vibration, PWM interference or image resolution conflict.
 If someone has the same artifacts, please let me know.*

 ## Parameters

-### Delay Compensation
-M67 commands and Laser drivers have internal delays.
-Therefore, there's a parameter to take this into account.
-In my build, at a feedrate of 3000mm/min, the ideal setting is **11.5 ms**.
-If this parameter is not correctly set, you will experience blur as the engraved lines will not align.
+### Line Step / Resolution (mm)
+This is the "vertical resolution" of your project.
+It defines the distance between each horizontal pass of the laser.

+* **Optimal Setting:** This value should ideally match your laser's physical beam spot size (typically between **0.1mm and 0.15mm** for most diodes).
+* **The Focus Factor:** The ideal setting depends heavily on your **laser focus**.
+A perfectly focused laser allows for a finer step, while a slightly out-of-focus beam will require a larger step to cover the surface.
+* **Too Low:** If the Line Step is too small, the laser passes will overlap excessively.
+This results in a **much darker image**, loss of detail, and potential over-charring of the wood fibers due to accumulated heat.
+* **Too High:** If the Line Step is too large, you will see **visible gaps or white "striped" zones** between the passes where the material remains unmarked, leading to a faded and inconsistent result.

 ### Thermal Correction
 The Thermal Correction setting adjusts the power ramp of your laser.
 By increasing this coefficient, you slow down the power rise, keeping the laser at lower intensities for a longer range of gray tones.
 This prevents premature wood carbonization and preserves subtle details in highlights and mid-tones, ensuring that high power is only reached for the deepest blacks.

+### Min Power (Q)
+Sets the power level for the lightest parts of your image.
+Since every material (wood types, MDF, etc.) has a different combustion threshold, this setting ensures the laser is already at its "starting point" for the first level of gray, preventing "dead zones" in the highlights.

+### Max Power (Q)
+Defines the upper power limit for the darkest pixels.
+Adjust this based on your laser's wattage and the material's density.
+The goal is to achieve a deep black without deep charring or structural damage to the wood fibers.

 ### X_step Multiplier
 The X_step Multiplier reduces the resolution along the X-axis in order to reduce the controller workload and reach the desired feedrate.
 To maintain a feedrate of 3000mm/min, a value of **1.2** is sufficient for my setup.

+### Delay Compensation
+M67 commands and Laser drivers have internal delays.
+Therefore, there's a parameter to take this into account.
+In my build, at a feedrate of 3000mm/min, the ideal setting is **11.5 ms**.
+If this parameter is not correctly set, you will experience blur as the engraved lines will not align.

 ### Premove (Overscan)
 Premove adds an overscan to allow your machine to reach a constant velocity before the laser starts engraving, ensuring consistent power delivery.